-The Food Safety and Standards Authority of India (FSSAI), in a recent development, has gazette notified the regulation on laboratories, giving a structure to the food lab ecosystem in the country by detailing out recognition and notification of laboratories.
+The Food Safety and Standards Authority of India (FSSAI), in a recent development, has gazette notified the regulation on food testing laboratories, giving a structure to the food lab ecosystem in the country by detailing out recognition and notification of laboratories.

 The comprehensive regulations will replace the existing laws governing the food labs in India.
 The new regulation has in detail, listed out the procedures for creating the three-tier system of labs in India – food lab, referral lab and reference lab.

-The new regulations will be called as the Food Safety and Standards (Recognition and Notification of Laboratories) Regulations, 2018.
+The new regulations will be called as the Food Safety and Standards (Recognition and Notification of Food Laboratories) Regulations, 2018.

 Explaining the new law, a senior official from FSSAI, stated, “The apex regulator would soon start the process for recognising any notified food laboratory or referral food laboratory as reference laboratory which will help develop method, procedure and food testing across the country.”

 The regulations say that the reference laboratory will be responsible for evaluating the performance of other notified laboratories.
 It will develop standards for routine testing procedures and reliable food testing methods.
-It will also act as a resource centre for the provision of information for certified reference materials, provide technical support in the area of competence and also coordinate the exchange of information amongst notified food laboratories.
+It will also act as a resource centre for the provision of information for certified reference materials, provide technical support in the area of competence and also coordinate the exchange of information amongst notified food testing laboratories.

 The regulations would prescribe all the procedural requirements of the recognition and notification system for food laboratories, such as renewal, suspension, derecognition and audits.

-Apart from prescribing the procedures, it will develop a proper system for reviewing and monitoring the activities of other laboratories thereby improving the quality of food testing in the country and also providing a legal base to the system already existing under FSS Regulations, 2011.
+Apart from prescribing the procedures, it will develop a proper system for reviewing and monitoring the activities of other food laboratories thereby improving the quality of food testing in the country and also providing a legal base to the system already existing under FSS Regulations, 2011.

 The regulation highlights that the food authority may conduct a surprise audit to monitor or review the functioning of a food laboratory, which will be scheduled once a year along with an annual surveillance audit.